diz462/creative-sparks/projects/bone-pore-segmentation.md

 I started this project during an image processing class.
 The image above is a cross-sectional slice from a set of HR-pQCT images.

 There are two main types of bone structure.
 Trabecular bone is the spongy inner region.
 Cortical bone is the dense exterior shell.
-The cortical compartment is defined by the image above.
+The cortical compartment is defined by the image below.
 Within that compartment, the darker regions are bone pores, and they reduce cortical bone density which is a primary factor in bone strength.

 ![Cortical Mask]({{ '/assets/images/cortical_mask_image1.png' | relative_url }}){: .image-med}